Search

 Phishing and Social Engineering Awareness

 The most common way cybercriminals get in is by tricking an employee.
-Regular, mandatory training should teach all employees, especially those in HR and finance, how to:
+Regular, mandatory training should teach all employees, especially those in HR and finance, how to spot phishing and verify unusual requests for data.

 Clean Desk and Secure Document Handling Policies